 The movements of the HUD create keyframes for Positions X, Y, Scale X, Y and Rotation.
 The respective curves are displayed according to what you are currently changing.

 When a keyframe is added, it appears on the current frame of the timeline.
 You can move the keyframe directly in the timeline to change its frame position, which will also change its values.

-If you wish to change the frame position of the keyframe without changing its values, do it after closing the curves mode.
+If you wish to change the frame position of the keyframe without changing its values, hold one finger on the screen while moving the keyframes.

 These values can be changed by moving the transformation box, the curves, or directly by sliding your finger or pencil on the values.
 You can also double-tap on them to enter the desired value manually.

 The eye show or hides the curve referring to the values.

 Tap on a keyframe (diamond) to select it.
 A selected keyframe is orange.